-&lt;sup>25Concretely, 800 census tracts are divided into four tiers based on six characteristics of each census tract: (i) median family income, (ii) percentage of single-parent households, (iii) percentage of households where English is not the first language, (iv) percentage of homes occupied by the homeowner, (v) adult educational
+31Concretely, 800 census tracts are divided into four tiers based on six characteristics of each census tract: (i) median family income, (ii) percentage of single-parent households, (iii) percentage of households where English is not the first language, (iv) percentage of homes occupied by the homeowner, (v) adult educational attainment, and (vi) average Illinois Standards Achievement Test scores for attendance-area schools.
+These characteristics are then combined to construct the socioeconomic score for the tract.
+Finally, the tracts are ranked according to socioeconomic scores and partitioned into 4 tiers with approximately the same number of school-age children.
+See Ellison and Pathak (2021) for a more detailed account of the CPS system.